numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 1. A new machinery for array coercion, with the goal of enabling user DTypes to behave in a full featured manner.
 2. The replacement or wrapping of the current casting machinery.
-3. Incremental redifinition of the current ``ArrFunctions`` slots into DType method slots.
+3. Incremental redefinition of the current ``ArrFunctions`` slots into DType method slots.

 Parallel to these, after step 1. is finished, the Phase II of revising the